WallaceMartinsTI/PotterHubMVVM/README.md

 ## Potter HUB MVVM

 Simple project to practice API with MVVM Architecture.
-Main focused on show some information about the world of Harry Potter.
+The main focus is to show some information about the world of Harry Potter.

 [Click here](https://github.com/fedeperin/potterapi) to see about the API used.